Shock Headed Peters

 Shock Headed Peters were a British post-punk band, formed in 1982.
 The band took their name from the 19th-century German's children book Der Struwwelpeter ("Shockheaded Peter") by Heinrich Hoffmann.

 History

 In 1982, Karl Blake formed Shock Headed Peters with Ashley Wales, eventually adding Dave Knight, then Mark Rowlatt and Clive Glover.

-From 1984–86, the band often toured with The Dave Howard Singers.
+From 1984 to 1986, the band often toured with The Dave Howard Singers.